ChrisKronbergADVR/AndoverAutomation/README.md

 <br>

 ### 2. After you have completed all of the above steps, the packages needed to run this script are in the file requirements.txt
-- first make sure you are in the directory with requirements.txt file
+- first, make sure you are in the directory with the requirements.txt file
 - The command to enter into a command prompt is: ```pip install -r requirements.txt```
 - If the command above does not work then try: ```pip3 install -r requirements.txt```

-### 3. To run the file you can navigate to the directory in command prompt by opening command prompt and using cd (change directory) or copy the file path from the file explorer.
+### 3. To run the file you can navigate to the directory in command prompt by opening command prompt and using cd (change directory) or copying the file path from the file explorer.
 <br>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src = "docImages\file_in_exporer.jpg" height="300rem">